Obsessed Runner Blog

 Yo Run Gang,

-Randy Step, an obsessed runner, looking for answers
+Randy Step, an obsessed runner, of an irrelevant age!

 Yo Run Gang,

-Randy Step, an obsessed runner ready to attack the winter!
+Randy Step, an obsessed runner ready to head north for adventure!